FAQs: District & Supreme Criminal Law Courts & Jury Empanelment

 Before the court proceedings commence both defence counsel and counsel for the prosecution are provided with a copy of the jury list.
 This list specifies next to each number (that has been assigned to the prospective juror) that person’s name, address and the occupation.

 Every accused person has a right eliminate up to three jurors that are called from the panel.
 This is referred to as the right to challenge a juror.
 Though the accused person retains the right to challenge at all times during the empanelment, any challenges are done by defence council.

 As defence counsel, have a copy of the jury list with the personal details of each panel member, enabling some kind of understanding (albeit limited) about each person called.
-Sometimes the challenge might be based a person’s occupation, or it might just be the way the person’s demeanour comes across that can influence legal counsel to make the decision to challenge a juror.
+Sometimes the challenge might be based on a person’s occupation, or it might just be the way the person’s demeanour comes across that can influence legal counsel to make the decision to challenge a juror.

-Counsel for the prosecution also have a right to challenge up to three jurors.
+Counsel for the prosecution also has a right to challenge up to three jurors.
 The right of challenge can take place at the time when the juror is called or it can take place in the moments before the juror is sworn in.
 If the juror has commenced making the oath or affirmation, the right to challenge that juror will fall away.

 4. How Many People Are Selected To Go On The Jury?